shorebirdtech/twutter/README.md

 # twutter

+This repository is archived.

-Using Twitter as an example to demonstrate what a front-to-back app built on Shorebird could look like.
+This was an early exploration into what a front-to-back Dart app could look like and thus what I should build for Shorebird.

-An instance is live at: https://shimmer-c3juc.ondigitalocean.app/
+After speaking with more customers we decided to pursue a code-push product first before possibly later returning to serverless Dart.
+If you are interested in this project, please hop on our Discord and let us know!

 ## Running Locally